openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 set up the proctoring software, and it has started recording a proctoring session.

-..important:: You must not close this browser page until you have finished your exam.
+.. important:: You must not close this browser page until you have finished your exam.

 .. image:: /Images/Proctoring_SS_SessionHasStarted.png
  :width: 600